 - Just plain unique!
 What’s wrong with choosing a miniature breed just because it’s different?
 Miniature animals can make an interesting addition to your family farm.

 - The fad factor.
-Miniature livestock breeds are currently a fad, which has attracted some unscrupulous breeders to the market.
+Miniature livestock breeds are currently a fad, attracting some unscrupulous breeders to the market.
 Of course, responsible breeders do exist, and they offer animals with great potential value to homesteaders.
 But the old adage holds true here: “Let the buyer beware!”

 - Price.
 Because mini breeds are in short supply and high demand, the prices asked for quality breeding animals can be staggering.